pgpavlides/php_garden/README.md

 </p>

-### 8.3 Inheritance
+### 8.3 Inheritance 🔰

 Inheritance is a fundamental concept in object-oriented programming (OOP) that allows you to create a new class, called a child class, that inherits properties and methods from an existing class, known as the parent class.
 This promotes code reusability and modularity, making it easier to maintain and extend the functionality of a program.
 PHP, being an OOP language, supports inheritance.

 Here's a brief overview of inheritance in PHP:

+#### 👉 1.
+Parent class:
-**1. Parent class**: The parent class is the original class that you want to inherit from.
+The parent class is the original class that you want to inherit from.
 It can have properties (variables) and methods (functions) that the child class can access and use.

+#### 👉 2.
+Child class:
-**2. Child class**: The child class is the new class that inherits from the parent class.
+The child class is the new class that inherits from the parent class.
 It can access the parent class's properties and methods (except private ones), and it can also have its own properties and methods.

 To create a child class that inherits from a parent class in PHP, you can use the extends keyword: